xiyonggggg/python-fastapi-vue/README.md

 4. **Extra**
    - Add volume for Postgres to persist data.
    - Add `.env` file to manage environment variables.
-   - Push images to Harbor (request Harbor access with your team lead).
+   - Push images to Harbor.

 <br>